See What’s Included In Our Growing Library!

 Personnel Committee Member – Churches often use committees to assist the board with church oversight.
-The Personnel Committee develops strategy for managing and compensating church staff.
+The Personnel Committee develops a strategy for managing and compensating church staff.

-Sunday School Teacher – The Sunday school teacher is responsible for teaching Sunday school and ensuring member participants are encouraged, enlightened and developed by biblical teaching.
+Sunday School Teacher – The Sunday school teacher is responsible for teaching Sunday school and ensuring member participants are encouraged, enlightened, and developed by biblical teaching.